 Larger vessels had been required to include apprentices in their crews from 1823.
 The Merchant Shipping Act of 1894 extended this to fishing vessels.
 However, the apprenticeship system had already been in use by fishing businesses for some time, where lads were legally bound or 'indentured' to complete their term.
-James may have been able to save money using a seaman's savings bank established in 1856.
+James may have been able to save money using the Seamen's Savings Bank, established by the Board of Trade in 1856.